M3NI/Digi-IR/README.md

 DATA = PIN2

-added keys for generals zero hour AOD gameplay (lol).
+added keys for generals zero hour AOD gameplay.

+Modify the code to your own needs.